Parking on the integers: Model specifics, parking strategies, and car removal

 \end{lem}

+One can observe that the equality in Lemma \ref{lem:dual} only holds for expectation, since these are very distinct random variables: for instance, $\tau \wedge t$ is bounded by $t$, while $V^v(t)$ could reach the order $t^2$.

-We remark that this result is a special case of the well known and more general Mass-Transport principle \cite[Theorem 8.7]{L+P} and a similar result was noted at \cite[Lemma 4.1]{DGJLS}.
+We remark that Lemma \ref{lem:dual} is a special case of the well known and more general Mass-Transport principle \cite[Theorem 8.7]{L+P} and a similar result was noted at \cite[Lemma 4.1]{DGJLS}.
 Since the proof is very short in our setting, we include it for self-containment.

 \begin{proof} Let $t \ge 0$ and fix an arbitrary $v \in V.$ Write $B_t(v)$ for the vertices of $L$ connected to $v$ by a path of length at most $t$.
 By translation invariance

 \end{proof}

 The following easy corollary of Theorem \ref{thm:supermarket} and Lemma \ref{lem:dual} is crucial for our arguments, and considers the expected journey of a car up to time $t$ under different parking strategies.
 It will allow us to derive upper bounds on $\bE^G[\tau \wedge t]$ by considering a different parking strategy which is easier to control.